What to do in Kyoto

 Between the tourist district of Arashiyama/Sagano and the town of Kameoka, a historic railway weaves through deep forests and the winding valley of the Hozugawa River Sagano Romantic Train.

-Today, the modern railway runs through tunnels and over bridges, but the old line along the river remains and daily excursion trains run along it.
+Today, the modern railway runs through tunnels and over bridges, but the old line along the river remains and daily cruise trains run along it.

-Trains usually run every day except Wednesday, but in the peak season of autumn-coloured leaves (November), for example, they run daily.
+Trains usually run every day except Wednesday, but in the peak season of autumn-tinted leaves (November), for example, they run daily.

 Despite the fact that the train runs from about 9:00 am to 7:00 pm every hour, it is necessary to book tickets in advance online.
 Trains tend to sell out especially in November and in spring (March, April) even several days in advance.